JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/README.md

-# IoT Team Rocket Workspace
+# IoT Pol and Toni Workspace

 In this section, we keep a comprehensive collection of all the practical activities, visual resources, and innovative undertakings we've embarked on during our IoT module exercise sessions.